 A. Deadlines for course enrollment are set by school district policy.
 An applicant should contact the district for deadline dates.

 A. Yes.
-A school district may charge to the private school or home-based education student the same fees that are charged to a public school resident student (examples: driver's education, art supplies).
+A school district may charge to the private school student the same fees that are charged to a public school resident student (examples: driver's education, art supplies).

-12. Q: If a private school or home-based educational program student decides to take a public school course in the middle of the semester, can he or she enroll?
+10. Q: If a private school student decides to take a public school course in the middle of the semester, can he or she enroll?

 A. The school district board policy on late enrollment in courses would apply to all students.

-A. Yes.
-However, the school district board policy would apply.
-Districts can claim for membership purposes only two high school courses per semester per private school or home-based education student.
+A. School district board policy would determine whether or not a private school student would be allowed to take more than 2 courses.
+Districts can claim for membership purposes only two high school courses per semester per private school student.